josephmluna/LabWebsite/research/index.md

 %}

 {% capture text %}
-**Modeling RBP Networks in Cellular Stress**
+**Modeling RBP Networks during Innate Immunity**
-We're using our experimental data with state-of-the-art bioinformatics to build models of RBP activities and interaction networks during changing cell states.
-By analyzing how RBP:RNA interactions change in response to stress, we aim to develop experimental frameworks to tune RBP behavior in various  contexts.
-This work bridges our experimental work with systems-level understanding of RNA regulation.
+Host recognition of viral RNA by RBPs is among the foundational steps of innate immune sensing, yet how this process is coordinated among RBPs with different downstream outcomes is unknown.
+We use our experimental data with state-of-the-art bioinformatics tool to build models of RBP activities and interaction networks during changing cell states.
+By analyzing how RBP:RNA interactions change in response to infection, we aim to predict key regulatory nodes and potential vulnerabilities in the host-pathogen interface, guiding future experimental validations and therapeutic strategies.
+This work bridges our experimental work with a systems-level understanding of RNA regulation.

 {:.center}
 {% endcapture %}

 {%
   include feature.html
-  image="images/research/Livecell.gif"
+  image="images/research/Sensing.png"
-  headline="Modeling RBP networks"
+  headline="Sensing RBP networks"
   text=text
 %}